-- Poland: From Olomouc march on towards the former Polish royal capital of Krakow, one of the best cities to visit in Europe.
-Enjoy a few days before firing off from Krakow to further explore one of Central Europe’s most compelling country on your own Poland itinerary.
+- Poland: From Olomouc, march on towards the former Polish royal capital of Krakow, one of the best cities to visit in Europe.
+Enjoy a few days before firing off from Krakow to further explore one of Central Europe’s most compelling countries on your own Poland itinerary.

 - Austria: Consume more Wienerschnitzel and Mozartkugeln than you ever thought possible by extending your European vacation into the beautiful country of Austria.
 The capital of Vienna is just a short hop from Brno or Olomouc and is the perfect place to launch a first-rate Austria itinerary.